 Not exactly a game but definitely an activity: Riding a bicycle is great exercise and good clean fun.
 If you have somewhere to ride, it is great.
 This is something that can be done in groups or singly.
 My mother used to send me up the street to buy fresh bread and I felt very adventurous on just that short trek up the road.
 Today, we must be sure of our neighborhoods and our children to let them go very far on a bike.
 It is almost better to go out in groups only so we are sure of our children’s safety.
 Also, it is wise to buy protective headgear for your bike rider.

 Climb a Tree

-What better exercise than to climb a tree and see the world through a different perspective.
+What better exercise than to climb a tree and see the world from a different perspective.
 Children are natural climbers.
-I know mine were.
+I know mine was.
 They often climbed up on cabinets and bookcases and I was happy to send them outside to the trees.
 If you have the right equipment and the time maybe you could plan a treehouse.